The STEM Diploma & Scholarships

 Little known legislation that could be critical for Idaho’s future economic prosperity

-In 2019, there were over 7,000 unfilled STEM (Science, Technology, Engineering, Math) jobs in Idaho - jobs that, on average, pay twice what non-STEM jobs do.
+In 2020, there were over 2,000 new STEM (Science, Technology, Engineering, Math) jobs in Idaho each month - jobs that, on average, pay twice what non-STEM jobs do.
 Employment in STEM fields in Idaho is highly diverse and includes high tech, healthcare, agriculture, advanced manufacturing, natural resource management, and broadcast media, to name a few.
 Employers need team members who are critical thinkers, creative problem solvers and skilled collaborators in order to be able to thrive in a constantly changing business environment.
 Building on children’s natural curiosity, educators are working to help their students develop these skills as early as preschool.
 Ultimately, students who continue to pursue STEM in high school can receive special recognition by earning Idaho’s STEM diploma.

 - STEM jobs pay twice what non-STEM jobs do

 - In Ten years, 80% of all jobs in Idaho will require STEM skills

 2297 students from

 88 districts and charters